junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 #### draft notes

+> Dean continued to live as a young man, he painted down all different kinds of blue colors on all different materials.
+He travelled across the world, always carrying the small piece of colored glass with him, with that one strip of blue.
+People thought he was weird, mad even, because he looked at it as if it were the love of his life.
+And he never aged.
+>
+> In 1200 BC, Red Sea, Egypt, Dean saw the bluest water ever, and painted it down, Cas reemerged as a life form, they reunited and lived together for a hundred years.
+The clock started ticking for Dean again because he was really living the life.
+By the end of another hundred years, Cas had to do it again, shared his own life force, so Dean could be young and live again, and Cas faded into the second line of blue on the glass Dean carried.
+They both knew it was not a farewell.
+Dean said he'd wait for him again.
+And Cas said the same.
+>
+> That was how their story kept going, the history fast-forward:
+>
+> 1 AD, they met in Roman, Venice had the bluest sky, they witnessed the Roman Empire
+>
+> 600 AD and 900 AD, they reunited at the Medieval time when people had the bluest beliefs, they witnessed the crusades
+>
+> 1200 AD Gothic time, the bluest music at the Cathedral of Notre-Dame, France
+>
+> 1500 AD Renaissance, the bluest poetry in Italy, Petrarch's Sonnets to Laura
+>
+> 1800 AD Gothic Revival, the bluest story, Wuthering Heights, England

 ### Chap 4

 > current time, 2000AD (bluest winter -- loneliness, alienness, homesick, cold; combine with chap 1's passing line about out of place)